aocg-ucm/diffractio/README.rst

 * Intensity, MTF and other parameters are obtained from the optical fields.

-* Fields can be added and interference is produced.
+* Fields can be added simply with the + signe, and interference is produced.
 Masks can be multiplied, added and substracted in order to make complex structures

 * Resampling fields in order to analyze only areas of interest.